Skip to Content

 Best known for the great universities, Harvard and MIT, this town boasts gorgeous architecture, perfect parks, and incredible restaurants.

-Most people visit Cambridge to tour the university campuses here, so don’t miss that on your day trip.
-Be sure to check out the Harvard art museums and the Harvard Museum of Natural History while on the Harvard campus.
+Most people visit Cambridge to tour the university campuses, so don’t miss that on your day trip.
+While on the Harvard campus, be sure to check out the Harvard art museums and the Harvard Museum of Natural History.

 When you are ready to explore more of Cambridge, check out the Longfellow House, home of the poet Henry Wadsworth Longfellow.